WPUserManager/wp-user-manager/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Stable tag: 2.0.0

-WP User Manager is the best solution to manage your users and create front-end profiles for your members.
+The most customizable profiles & community builder WordPress plugin with front-end login, registration, profile customization and content restriction.

 == Description ==

-= WP User Manager =

-Managing your members, creating front-end profiles and custom login and registration pages should be easy.
-With this plugin, it finally is.
+= The most customizable profiles & community builder WordPress plugin =

-[WP User Manager](https://wpusermanager.com) lets you create highly customizable user profiles.
-You easily add custom user registration, login and password recovery forms to your WordPress website.
-[WP User Manager](https://wpusermanager.com) is the best solution to manage your users.
+[WP User Manager](https://wpusermanager.com) lets you create highly customizable user profiles together with custom user registration, login, password recovery and account customization forms to your WordPress website.
+[WP User Manager](https://wpusermanager.com) is the best solution to manage your community.
+Powerful and flexible, yet easy to setup and use.
+With WP User Manager you can create almost any type of website where your visitors can join and become members.

 [website](https://wpusermanager.com) | [addons](https://wpusermanager.com/addons) | [documentation](http://docs.wpusermanager.com/) | [support](https://wpusermanager.com/support/)

-= Smart & Effective =
-[WP User Manager](https://wpusermanager.com) is a simple-to-use solution to manage your WordPress community and create beautiful user profiles.
-Powerful and flexible, yet easy to setup and use, WPUM takes care of all your users needs and saves you time.

 = Features included =